Assignment 2#

 Now that you know how to create a git repository, you should create your assignments repository.

-1. Create a new directory called geog213-assignments (if you are registered in GEOG213) or geog313-assignments (if you are registered in GEOG313) in your home directory.
+1. Create a new directory called geog213-assignments (if you are registered in GEOG213) or geog313-assignments (if you are registered in GEOG313) on your local machine.

 2. Create a README.md markdown file that contains your name and a link to your “resume” repo.